LooseMarek/ViewFactory/README.md

 Most likely you would like to use your own color palette.

-As usual, you can change colors of the views by changing it's color properties after initializing it, but it's recommended to define global color palette used across entire project.
+As usual, you can change the colors of the views by changing their color properties after initializing them, but it's recommended to define the global color palette used across an entire project.

-You can do this by creating custom ViewFactoryColor palette by implementing `ViewFactoryColorProtocol`:
+You can do this by creating a custom ViewFactoryColor palette by implementing `ViewFactoryColorProtocol`:

 ```
 import UIKit